pism/pism/doc/sphinx/manual/initialization/restarting.rst

 .. code-block:: none

-   pismr -eisII A -y 10 -o foo.nc ncdump -h foo.nc | less
+   pism -eisII A -y 10 -o foo.nc
+   ncdump -h foo.nc | less

 Note that variables in the output file have a ``pism_intent`` attribute.
 When